MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 ### Crashes APIs that map to new APIs

 Old APIs that now map to new APIs will be deprecated no later than January 2019.
 The old APIs will continue to work until then but you will need to use the new diagnostics APIs as listed in the table below before January 2019.

+> [!NOTE]
+> Old crashes APIs marked as deprecated will still be available past January 2019 for UWP apps.

 | Old Crashes APIs                                               | New Crashes API        |
 | -------------------------------------------------------------- |:----------------------:|